 Getting an Interview

-I interviewed online.
+I applied online.
 The process took 4 weeks.
-I interviewed at Marketing Architects.Interview Details
+I interviewed at Marketing Architects in September 2014.

 - The hardest question was also the most random.
 I was asked for something all my friends and family would say about me and then slammed by Jeff for not being "genuine" when I tried to give a fairly standard interview answer tieing into my strengths.
 I've never had anyone say that about me in my life, and its usually regarded by people as one of my interviewing strengths.
 Answer Question